DmitrySoshnikov/mips-parser/README.md

 ### Implementation

-The `mips-parser.js` is implemented using [Syntax](https://github.com/DmitrySoshnikov/syntax) tool, which generates a LALR(1) parser based on the MIPS [grammar](https://github.com/DmitrySoshnikov/mips-parser.js/mips.g).
+The `mips-parser` is implemented using [Syntax](https://github.com/DmitrySoshnikov/syntax) tool, which generates a LALR(1) parser based on the MIPS [grammar](https://github.com/DmitrySoshnikov/mips-parser/mips.g).